From $8,899 - 14 Days, fully inclusive from selected Australian cities

 DAY 4: TOKYO – MT.
 FUJI

-Visit the Fuji Visitor Centre to learn more about this iconic mountain before heading up to the 5th station.
-After lunch travel to Hakone (weather permitting) and take a cruise across Lake Ashinoko.
-Take the world’s second longest cable car up to Mt.
-Owakudani.
-At the top you can sample a hardboiled egg from the sulfuric hot springs.
+Head out of Tokyo to the Fuji Visitor Centre before heading up to the Mt.
+Fuji 5th Station.
+After lunch, travel to Hakone (weather permitting) and take a cruise across Lake Ashinoko.
+Take the world’s second longest cable car up to Owakudani.

 DAY 5: TOKYO TO TAKAYAMA